dinshaw/dinshaw.github.io/full-outline.md

 * Two things we need from ops:
 ** Ops must provide a one button environment that you can be 100% confidant is a clone of your test production environment.
 This becomes possible when setup of these environments is scripted with something like Chef or Puppet, and under version control
 ** One button deploy: we have to know that deployments are happening the same way every time.
-When every deployment is done differently, every production environment is different and no mastery procedure or configuration will ever be achived.
+When every deployment is done differently, every production environment is different and no mastery of procedure or configuration will ever be achived.

 * Developers do the deployment
 * Developers own uptime for code